 MakeMyTrip.com shows an alert when the last few discounted airline tickets are left in stock.
 See how they use color psychology here to instill urgency.
-The use of the color ‘Red’ is not a mere coincidence, it’s associated with energy, increased heart rate, and often used in clearance sales.
+The use of the red color is not a mere coincidence, it’s associated with energy, increased heart rate, and is often used in clearance sales.

 Offering limited-time discounts on abandoned carts is a great way to use the urgency principle to re-market products.
-However, the risk here is not to overdo it.
-Doing this too often can affect how people perceive your brand and may be compelled to think twice to buy products from your ecommerce store in the future.
+However, you need to ensure that it is not overdone.
+Doing this too often can affect how people perceive your brand and maybe compel them to think twice before buying products from your eCommerce store in the future.

 Well, this is quite similar to limited-period offers.
 The desire to avail free delivery and not paying any additional shipping costs can plausibly offset a visitors’ tendency to procrastinate the purchase.
-This can further aid to a good user experience as well.
+This can further aid a good user experience.

-A two-day or a weekend sale has its own charm.
-But, a special discount hour can be more useful in galvanizing excitement.
-Zivame sent out this mailer to its subscribers to build up craze for its hour-long sale.
+A two-day or a weekend sale has its charm.
+But, a special discount for a few hours can be more useful in galvanizing excitement.
+COLOURPOP offers a 6 hour special sale for its visitors.

-E-mails informing subscribers about last day of sale is another great way to get more attention.
-This is how Myntra makes use of Orange color to drive action on its website.
+E-mails informing subscribers about the last day of sale is another great way to grab attention.
+This is how Myntra makes use of orange color to drive action on its website.

 According to color psychology, just like red, orange too has an aggressive feel and creates a sense of urgency to take the desired action and boost ecommerce conversion rate.

-Summing from everything mentioned above, conversions indeed are all about persuasions.
-And, they are just not restricted to scarcity and urgency, there’s so much more to explore and adhere to.
-Here, in this section, we’ll highlight the other four principles of persuasion and their relationship with ecommerce conversion rate optimization.
+Summing up, conversions indeed are all about persuasion.
+And, they are just not restricted to scarcity and urgency, there’s so much more to explore.
+Here, in this section, we’ll highlight the other four principles of persuasion and their relationship with eCommerce conversion rate optimization.

-As an ecommerce site, it’s always a good idea to offer your customers with something good that they’re obligated to offer something in return.
-It doesn’t have to be anything hefty, but just a discount coupon, early access to a new product or information that’s highly insightful and useful.
-In return, your customers may provide something that helps your brand scale up, either in terms of conversion rate enhancement, more product sales, drive traffic to your ecommerce site, and more.
+As an eCommerce site, it’s always a good idea to offer your customers something good such that they’re obligated to offer something in return.
+It doesn’t have to be anything hefty, but just a discount coupon, early access to a new product, or information that’s highly insightful and useful.
+In return, your customers may provide something that helps your brand scale up, either in terms of conversion rate enhancement, more product sales, drive traffic to your eCommerce site, and more.

 A smart way to leverage liking in terms of marketing is to point out what your business has in common with its audience.
-For instance, if you’re an ecommerce site that sells fishing gears, a photo of your company’s CEO wading in a stream can instantly help build a sense of liking amid the site visitors.
+For instance, if you’re an eCommerce site that sells fishing gear, a photo of your company’s CEO wading in a stream can instantly help build a sense of liking among the site visitors.

-In its essence, liking is nothing but a way to build a strong relationship with your existing and potential customers, to further enhance your ecommerce sales conversions and grow exponentially.
+In its essence, liking is nothing but a way to build a strong relationship with your existing and potential customers, to enhance your eCommerce sales conversions, and grow exponentially.

 So, before you set out to use any of the rules as mentioned above, adhere to these three golden rules

-‘Scarcity’ or ‘Urgency’ work as two of the best ways to motivate customers and quicken their buying process.
+‘Scarcity’ or ‘urgency’ work as two of the best ways to motivate customers and quicken their buying process.
 But, they only work wonders if a customer is already convinced to make the purchase.
 They may be great procrastination killers, but they do not guarantee demand generation.
-If you go back to the initial example, it’s only when you’ve decided to buy a cupcake that you start considering whether to choose option A or B. If you’re not convinced that it’s Red Velvet you want to have, you’ll definitely not make an effort to choose any of the options at hand.
+If you go back to the initial example, it’s only when you’ve decided to buy a cupcake that you start considering whether to choose option A or B. If you’re not convinced that it’s red velvet you want to have, you’ll not make an effort to choose any of the options at hand.

 Urgency is a subtle art and sounds oxymoronic as well.
 But, don’t go about faking urgency as it can whiff off your customers right away.
 Be honest.
 Don’t try to get rid of the stock that won’t move by flashing messages like ‘hurry, only last two pieces left.’
 Customers will not only easily catch your bluff, but will also start questioning your genuineness.
 This can, in turn, also ruin their shopping experience.